-Students will work on an independent research project in either MTH 236H, MTH 240H, MTH 265H or one of their graduate courses with the agreement and under the close supervision of the instructor of the course.
+Students will work on an independent research project with the agreement and under the close supervision of a faculty member in mathematics.
+Students should sign up for Math 395W (2 credits) with the supervising professor.

 Samples of past honors papers can be found here.